 On particularly cold days or nights they can even generate more heat by vibrating their wing muscles, producing an ambient temperature up to as much as 37 Celsius!

 Helping them to thrive

-  Emma, your beekeeper, can be seen here switching around the entrance block to your hive.
-Entrance blocks like these can be rotated to provide entrances of different widths – each edge has a slightly different sized ‘cut out’ that the bees use as their front door.
-Reducing the entrance to a smaller one during the winter is beneficial for the bees as they then have less of an opening to defend against predators and ‘robbers’ such as wasps!
+Some of the other tasks at this time of year include helping to protect the hive against predators and unwelcome visitors.
+This includes switching around the entrance block to your hive.
+Entrance blocks can be rotated to provide entrances of different widths – each edge has a slightly different sized ‘cut out’ that the bees use as their front door.
+Reducing the entrance to a smaller one during the winter is beneficial for the bees as they then have less of an opening to defend against ‘robbers’ such as wasps!

 Buckley’s Bees – Together we can make a difference!